utsavgoswami/DotFiles/README.md

-# VimFiles
+# DotFiles
-Files related to Vim configuration across various platforms (Vim, NeoVim, IdeaVim, etc)..
+Files related to configurations in programs like bash and vim (.bashrc, .vimrc, .initvimrc, etc.)